Α-Pyrrolidinopentiothiophenone

-α-Pyrrolidinopentiothiophenone (also known as α-PVT) is a synthetic stimulant of the cathinone class that has been sold online as a designer drug.
+α-Pyrrolidinopentiothiophenone (also known as α-PVT) is a synthetic stimulant of the cathinone and thiopropamine (thiophenylpropylamine) families that has been sold online as a designer drug.
 It is an analogue of α-PVP where the phenyl ring has been replaced by thiophene.

 α-PVT was first identified in Japan in 2013.
 Its metabolism has been described in literature.

+It produces stimulating effects in humans, according to the individuals who have tried it.
+Most of the individuals who have tried it prefer α-PVP and α-PPP to it.

 Side effects

 α-PVT has been shown to possess high cytotoxicity against human cell lines.

 Legality

 Sweden's public health agency suggested classifying α-PVT as hazardous substance on November 10, 2014.